How One Chemist Created a Classic Candy:

-If you’re a child of the 70s, or any decade after for that matter, you’ve probably had Pop Rocks.
+If you’re a child of the 70s, or any decade after for that matter, you’ve probably had Pop Rocks candy.
 There’s something unique and exciting about a candy you can hear fizzle in your mouth and stomach.
-But where did Pop Rocks come from?
+But where did Pop Rocks come from, and what makes them pop?

 Like most modern candy, it’s all in the science.
 In 1956, food chemist William A. Mitchell, the same scientist behind Jell-O, Tang, and Cool Whip, was designing an instant soda made from carbonated Kool-Aid.